Link Search Menu Expand Document

 Assignments

-A programming assignment will be released every Wednesday and be due on Sunday at 11:59PM.
+A programming assignment will be released every Monday and be due on Sunday at 11:59PM.
 These are individual assignments.
 The use of tools like chatGPT is encouraged.

 Midterm